aidrianoconnor/mek.war/README.md

 ## Terrain

 Terrain refers to the base terrain of a given hex.
 Examples include Grass, Light Forest, Deep Water and Pavement.
 As noted above in Units, terrain affects the movement rate of different unit types (Vehicle / Tank / Mech) individually, and can have the effect of slowing them down, speeding them up, or blocking movement completely.
-Terrain can also affect Line of Sight, detailed below, as well as (not yet implemented) add Cover to make units standing on the terrain harder to hit (ex: Deep Forest).
+Terrain can also affect Line of Sight, detailed below, as well as add Cover to make units standing on the terrain harder to hit (ex: Deep Forest).
+Note that cover is only granted for the specific hex the unit is located on and is not additive for all hexes between the attacker and attackee.

 ## Features

 Features represent the idea of anything permanent that sits on top of the Terrain.
 Examples would include Walls, Buildings, etc.  At time of writing, only Walls have been implemented.
-As with Terrain, Features can affect Movement, Line of Sight, detailed below, as well as (not yet implemented) add Cover to make units standing on the terrain harder to hit.
+As with Terrain, Features can affect Movement, Line of Sight, detailed below, as well as add Cover to make units standing on the terrain harder to hit.
+Again, cover is only granted for the specific hex the unit is located on and is not additive for all hexes between the attacker and attackee.

 ## Line of Sight